ryanegis/support-portal/configuration/ssl.md

 4. Set the HTTPS port (`http.ssl.port`) to 443 or 8443
 5. Check Force SSL (`http.ssl.force`) to always redirect from HTTP to HTTPS

+Install portecle using http://portecle.sourceforge.net/ found in the Resources section.

+Launch the portecle.jnlp

 ## Converting PKCS#7 to PKCS#12